ReqRest/ReqRest/README.md

     protected override UrlBuilder BuildUrl(UrlBuilder baseUrl) =>
             baseUrl / "todos";

-    // The task of an ApiInterface class is the creation of requests to that interface.
+    // The task of a RestInterface class is the creation of requests to that interface.
     // ReqRest follows a declarative approach.
     // You state what the API returns for which status code and ReqRest does everything else for you. public ApiRequest<IList<TodoItem>, Error> Get() =>